xXleowXx/gitlab-charts/doc/charts/gitlab/webservice/index.md

 ## Deployments settings

-This chart has the ability to deploy more than one Deployment (and related resources) in order to allow multiple sets of Pods to handle different divisions of traffic.
+This chart has the ability to deploy more than one Deployment (and related resources) in order to allow multiple sets of Pods to handle different divisions of traffic using path based routing.

 The keys of this Map (`default` in this example) are the "name" for each. `default` will have a Deployment, Service, HorizontalPodAutoscaler, PodDisruptionBudget, and